Here is how to know when to worry about cracks in your foundation.

 Cracks in a foundation are possible even at an early age depending on the composition mix, level of environmental exposure, temperature difference, rate of hydration, and conditions for curing.

 Generally, there are two categories of cracks; structural cracks and non-structural cracks

-This type of crack is caused due to errors from the design and overloading of components of the structure.
+This type of crack is caused due to errors in the design and overloading of components of the structure.

 Structural cracks might pose difficulty when trying to resolve thereby endangering the stability of the building.

-This type of cracks is generally a result of interior forces developed in the building due to condensation, moisture variation, and temperature changes.
+This type of crack is generally a result of interior forces developed in the building due to condensation, moisture variation, and temperature changes.